 - Delete a directory.

-I don’t have a FTP or Web Server
+I don’t have an FTP or Web Server

 If you don’t have a Web server, you need not worry.
 They are many providers that give you free FTP accounts along with a good storage capacity.
-I recommend Zymic.com which is very easy to subscribe and get started.
-Login there and as soon as you make an account there, you get all the credentials needed to access it from a FTP client – that is Hostname, Username and Password.
+I recommend Zymic.com which is very easy to subscribe to and get started.
+Log in there and as soon as you make an account there, you get all the credentials needed to access it from an FTP client – that is Hostname, Username, and Password.

 What makes this application NppFTP impressive is that it has a portable version as well.
 You can carry NotePad++ anywhere and start accessing your Server from anywhere.
 It also proves quite effective for developers as it has the feature of syntax highlighting for many programming languages.

-Create a FTP account and start accessing it using Notepad++!
+Create an FTP account and start accessing it using Notepad++!